egarbarino/safari_gke_2/lesson_5/README.md

 In the third lesson we learned how to scale Pods and make them highly available, applying common release patterns such as blue/green and zero-downtime deployments.

-In the fourth lesson, we explored the use of Pods in the context different than that of microservices: batch processing using Jobs, and persistent processes using DaemonSets.
+In the fourth lesson, we explored the use of Pods in a context different than that of microservices: batch processing using Jobs, and persistent processes using DaemonSets.

 Finally, in the fourth lesson, we learned how to externalize configuration, and setup a distributed key/value database using the StatefulSet controller.